 When you find work

 When you find part-time or incidental work, your unemployment benefit is adjusted to your earnings, and you will receive an adjusted unemployment benefit.
+This means that the unemployment benefit can be reduced by your salary.
 Your other income also affects the amount of the unemployment benefit.

 You can receive adjusted unemployment benefit if